-The problem with single use items made of plastic is that in the best-case scenario, they will end up in landfill or incineration once disposed of.
+The problem with single-use items made of plastic is that in the best-case scenario, they will end up in landfill or incineration once disposed of.
 Unfortunately, some of the items produced will end up polluting land and waterways.
 If even 1 of every 1000 plastic bags is not disposed of correctly then 8.5 million of these will be littered annually in the UK.

-For businesses looking at the cost of single use vs reusable items, it is useful to consider the disposal costs.
-When single use items are predominant, these costs are higher due to a larger number of items being thrown away.
-On the same note, when comparing the environmental benefits of reusable items, it is worthwhile to keep in mind that a far great amount of energy is usually needed to produce these compared to a single use item.
+For businesses looking at the cost of single-use vs reusable items, it is useful to consider the disposal costs.
+When single-use items are predominant, these costs are higher due to a larger number of items being thrown away.
+On the same note, when comparing the environmental benefits of reusable items, it is worthwhile to keep in mind that a far great amount of energy is usually needed to produce these compared to a single-use item.
 For this reason, in order to make the purchases worthwhile environmentally, the behaviour of reuse must be stressed.

 2.5 billion disposable paper cups are used every year in the UK or 5000 every minute.
-But of this huge amount consumed only 1 in 400 are recycled with the rest end up in landfill or are incinerated.
+But of this huge amount consumed only 1 in 400 are recycled with the rest end up in landfills or are incinerated.

 Most cups are made using virgin paper from mature trees with a thin layer of waterproof plastic film is bonded to the paper.
 Because the plastic film inside the cup is not only bonded tightly to the paper but is also trapped in the seam, it is difficult to separate these for efficient recycling.